-The above-mentioned "sub-quantum mechanics" approach to the electron allows us to explore a possible intrinsic difference between "spin up" and "spin down" electrons, assuming such a difference exists, in a way that we were not able to do before the development of this absolutely relativistic, sub-quantum construct.
+The above-mentioned "sub-quantum mechanics" approach to the electron allows us to explore a possible intrinsic difference between spin-up and spin-down electrons, assuming such a difference exists, in a way that we were not able to do before the development of this absolutely relativistic, sub-quantum construct.

 As mentioned above, the tumbling motion of the electron torus arises as a consequence of the conservation of angular momentum.
 This begs the question: where does this angular momentum originate?
-The answer would seem to be the intrinsic spin, \hbar , of the circularly polarised photon that constitutes the electron.
+The answer would seem to be the intrinsic spin, $\hbar$ , of the circularly polarized photon that constitutes the electron.
 The particle's spin of $\frac{1}{2}\hbar$ is a result of its double loop rotation, in which the photon makes two revolutions around its toroidal path per wavelength.

-While the electron-positron image (in fig. 2.1) above makes the torus seem stable as it is, with its angular momentum satisfied by the double loop rotation, that will not actually be the case since the photon wavefront - the 'lens' - still has intrinsic spin, \hbar .
-This angular momentum will cause the wavefront, and therefore the electron, to be in a constant state of tumble to one side or the other as it rotates.3 It is here proposed that which way it tumbles depends on the polarisation of the photon's intrinsic rotation.
-A right circularly-polarised photon will give the electron torus a right-oriented tumble with respect to its toroidal flow, and a left circularly-polarised photon will give it a left-oriented tumble, even as both travel with left-handed chirality around their north magnetic pole, which lies along the axis through the center of the torus.
+While the electron-positron image (in fig. 2.1 above) makes the torus seem stable as it is, with its angular momentum satisfied by the double loop rotation alone, that will not actually be the case since the photon wavefront - the 'lens' - still has intrinsic spin, $\hbar$ .
+This angular momentum will cause the wavefront, and therefore the electron, to be in a constant state of tumble to one side or the other as it rotates.
+It is here proposed that which way it tumbles depends on the polarization of the photon's intrinsic rotation.
+A right circularly-polarized photon will give the electron torus a right-oriented tumble with respect to its toroidal flow, and a left circularly-polarized photon will give it a left-oriented tumble, even as both travel with left-handed chirality around their north magnetic pole, which lies along the axis through the center of the torus.

-Fig. 4.1: Photons (Left) and electrons (Right) with a left-circularly-polarised photon (-\hbar) and a right-circularly-polarised photon (+\hbar).
+Fig. 4.1: Photons (left) and electrons (right) with a left-circularly-polarized photon ( $-\hbar$ ) and a right-circularly-polarized photon ( $+\hbar$ ).

-The diagrams on the right above, however, do not clearly enough evoke the idea of the intrinsic spin of the circularly-polarised photon as it completes 1 revolution around its axis of travel per wavelength, i.e. per double-loop rotation.
-The following images will include that intrinsic spin.
-Note carefully, though, that the image on the left below will exaggerate the number of turns on the spiral path for ease of viewing, and will therefore not be an accurate representation.
-The image on the right will correctly show only a single revolution per double-loop, which demonstrates the reason for this visual exaggeration.
+These diagrams, as well as the ones below, include the intrinsic spin of the circularly-polarized photon as it completes 1 revolution around its axis of travel per wavelength, i.e. per double-loop rotation.
+Note carefully, though, that these images exaggerate the number of turns on the spiral path, for ease of viewing, and are therefore not an accurate representation.
+The image on the right in fig. 4.2 below correctly shows only a single revolution per double-loop, which demonstrates the reason for this visual exaggeration.
 Without it, the relative intrinsic spin states will be much harder to distinguish in the diagrams.

-3 The single propeller in the front of a small aircraft (like a Cessna), continually pulls the craft to the left.
+&lt;sup>4 The single propeller in the front of a small aircraft (like a Cessna), continually pulls the craft to the left.

 Fig. 4.2: Exaggerated intrinsic spin for ease of viewing (left) versus accurate intrinsic spin (right).
-The grey line represents the photon's axis of travel around the toroidal flow.
-(This is a left-circularly-polarised photon).
+The gray line represents the photon's axis of travel around the toroidal flow.
+(This is a left-circularly-polarized photon).

-In the following diagrams, the spiral of the photon's polarised intrinsic rotation is shown by a red versus a blue spiral.
-This is only intended to show what the original polarisation state of the photon was, because in these images, the whole lens is intended to represent the photon wavefronts within the particle.
+In the following diagrams, the spiral of the photon's intrinsic rotation (polarization) is shown by a red versus a blue spiral.
+This is only intended to show what the original polarization state of the photon was, because in these images, the whole lens is intended to represent the photon wavefronts within the particle.
 (The exaggerated views of the intrinsic spin will again be employed below for ease of viewing.)